gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 supports the optional feature of fragmentation of SCTP user messages as defined in {{RFC4960}} and the SCTP authentication extension defined in {{RFC4895}}.

+## Motivation for changes

+This document proposes a number of changes to RFC 6083 that have various different motivations:

+Supporting Large User Messages: RFC 6083 allowed only user messages that could fit withint a single DTLS record .
+3GPP has run into this limiation where they have at least 4 SCTP using protocols that can potentially generate messages over the size of 16384 bytes.

+New Versions: 10 years has passed since RFC 6083 was written, and significant evolution has happened in the area of DTLS and security algorithms.
+Thus DTLS 1.3 is the newest version of DTLS and also the SHA-1 HMAC algorithm of RFC 4895 is getting towards the end of usefulness.
+Thus, mandating relevant versions and algorithms for the usage this document defines.

+Clarfications: Some implementation experiences has been gained that motivates additional clarifications on the specification.

 ## Terminology

 This document uses the following terms: